DART-Laboratory/Nitro/README.md

 **Nitro** is a high-performance, tamper-evident logging system built entirely on Linux eBPF.
 It ensures forward security (FA) and offers provable security guarantees through the XLog secure logging protocol proposed in our paper.

 ---

+## Key Features

+- 🔒 **Stronger Security**
+  Every log entry is cryptographically protected, making it obvious if attackers try to modify or delete logs.

+- ⚡ **High Performance**
+  Nitro handles massive workloads with **10×–25× speedups** in stress tests and **2×–10× faster performance** in real-world scenarios — all while avoiding data loss.

+- 🛠 **Easy to Deploy**
+  Runs fully in eBPF, meaning no kernel recompilation, no special hardware, and smooth integration on modern Linux systems.

+- 🧩 **Built for Today’s SOCs**
+  Designed to support security teams with reliable logs for **forensics, incident response, and compliance**.

+- 🗂 **Nitro-R Extension**
+  An optional add-on that reduces duplicate or redundant logs *before* they leave the kernel, cutting down storage and runtime costs even further.

+---

+## Why Nitro?

+Security teams rely on logs to reconstruct attacks — but traditional loggers are too slow, lose data, or require expensive hardware.
+Nitro brings together **cryptography, operating systems, and modern kernel technology** to deliver logs that are:

+- **Tamper-evident** (attackers cannot silently alter history)
+- **Fast and scalable** (handles enterprise-level workloads)
+- **Practical to deploy** (no kernel patches, works with standard Linux)

+---
 This system is based on our paper published at **ACM CCS 2025**:
 *Rethinking Tamper-Evident Logging: A High-Performance, Co-Designed Auditing System*
 Rui Zhao, Muhammad Shoaib, Viet Tung Hoang, and Wajih Ul Hassan